 ✔️ Get Pre-Approved for a Home Mortgage Loan

-When you find the dream house and you make an offer you’re going to be applying for a mortgage loan, but if you never talk to your potential mortgage company until that day you could find yourself disappointed when your application is denied.
+When you find the dream house and you make an offer you’re going to be applying for a mortgage loan.
+However, if you never talk to your potential mortgage company until that day, you could find yourself disappointed when your application is denied.
 That’s why getting pre-approved is so crucial for you to be able to get the loan that you’re looking for.

 💲 Placing the Right Offer

-Once you’ve found that house you need to make an offer and you want to do it quickly so no one else can swoop in and buy the house of your dreams.
+Once you’ve found the house, you need to make an offer and you want to do it quickly so no one else can swoop in and buy it.
 Your real estate agent will help you figure out an offer that’s likely to get accepted by the seller but also that works for you.
 This is going to depend on the housing market that you find yourself in when you buy.

 💵 What Happens after Offer is Accepted?

 Once your offer is accepted it’s time to celebrate!
-You’re now the owner of a new house!
+You’re on your way to becoming a home owner!
 But there’s a little more work that you need to do as well.
 It’s time to schedule the closing, which is where you’re going to become the new owner of that house.
 Closing is an important process, but it’s relatively simple as long as you are fully approved for the mortgage amount that you want and the real estate agent you work with knows all the papers you need to sign.